 Within the scope of our commitment to sustainability, we want to take our expertise and our resources straight to the source – for example, to the countries where our various raw materials are grown.
 Dynamic agroforestry or DAF is a particularly promising approach to this endeavour (see Agroforestry Policy).

 In many places, cocoa is grown as a monoculture.
 Farmers choose this approach in order to generate higher yields and, as such, higher incomes.
-After a few years of monoculture farming, however, the practice has a negative impact on soil fertility: the cocoa plants become more vulnerable to pests and disease.
+After a few years of monoculture farming, however, the practice has a negative impact on soil fertility: the soil becomes depleted and the cocoa plants become more vulnerable to pests and disease.
 As a result, yields decrease.
 Farmers seek to make up for the deficiency using mineral fertilisers and pesticides, but this does not have the desired effect in the medium and long term.
 Instead, it harms the environment.

 Dynamic agroforestry is not limited to cocoa.
-In our supply chains, this approach to mixed cultivation has also proven a successful and sustainable method of growing cashews and mangoes in Burkina Faso and coconut palms in Ivory Coast.
+In our supply chains, this approach to mixed cultivation has also proven a successful and sustainable method of growing cashews and mangoes in Burkina Faso and coconut trees in Ivory Coast.
 We plan to explore its viability in the temperate zones where hazelnuts and berries are grown.